Ouranosinc/ESPO-G/README.md

 calendar were converted to the `noleap` one by dropping any values for February 29th. `KACE-1-0-G` is the only model simulated with a 360-day calendar, and was kept as is.

-The bias-adjustment was calibrated over the years 1991-2020, following the WMO recommendation for reference periods, and applied to the full 1950-2100 period.
+The bias-adjustment was calibrated over the years 1989-2018, the most recont 30-year period available, and applied to the full 1950-2100 period.

 ## Reference data
 The ESPO-G6-R2 v1.0 dataset uses the RDRS v2.1 (Gasset et al., 2021) as reference dataset.
 This is a product